‘Vikings’ Season 6 Return Preview: Bjorn’s Fate Is Up For Debate As King Alfred Makes A Return

 As previously reported by The Inquisitr, the recent midseason finale for History Channel’s Vikings saw what appeared to be the devastating loss of the main character, Bjorn Ironside (Alexander Ludwig).
 Since then, there have been conflicting reports detailing the King of Kattegat’s fate.

-According to the Daily Express, the actor who plays Bjorn has confirmed Bjorn’s fate.
+According to the Daily Express, the actor who plays Bjorn has confirmed his fate.

 “I wanted Bjorn to go at the hands of somebody like Ivar,” Ludwig said.
 “Nobody would be expecting that which is why I think it’s a genius move.”

-However, an interview with Vikings showrunner, Michael Hirst, gives an indication that perhaps Bjorn survives the attack.
+However, an interview with Vikings showrunner, Michael Hirst, gives an indication that perhaps he survives the attack.

 “It’s obvious that both King Harald [Peter Franzen] and Bjorn are at the least very badly wounded,” Hirst told ET Online.